BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 c.
 Any applicable conversions from one currency to another are shown
 d.
 If the entry is FREE, it is labeled as such
 e.
 In the case of Subscription Lotteries
-i) The total monthly subscription fee is show on the Sign Up page
+i) The total monthly subscription fee is show on the Sign-Up page
 ![Lottery Subscription Page 1](/uploads/lottery-subscription-page-1.png "Lottery Subscription Page 1") ii) An email is sent to the player indicating the number of draws and the monthly fee for each draw